Wilsonville LED Lighting Project

 Schedule / Real-Time Installation Updates

-The next phase of the project to convert residential streetlights to new LED lighting is scheduled to begin in Summer of 2024.
-The schedule is subject to change.
+The current phase of the project to convert residential streetlights to new LED lighting is scheduled to begin in September 2024.
 Lighting fixtures not replaced in 2024 are to be replaced during a future phase of the project, as additional funding becomes available.

-• Click Here for a project map that illustrates when and where new lights are scheduled to be installed in your neighborhood.
+• Click Here for a project map that illustrates Phase III progress.

 Replacement Fixtures Maintain Neighborhood Character